Join the Diversity Network!

 Participants are notified once they have fulfilled all requirements for the awarding of the certificate.
 A formal ceremony will take place each spring to publicly acknowledge the achievement.

 Do I need to take the workshops in order if I am not interested in the LEAD Ally certificate?

 No, you are still free to enroll in any workshop offered by the Office of Equity and Inclusion at any time.
 The LEAD Ally Certificate is designed for those individuals interested in a more structured approach in their professional development.

 How will you know if I have completed the required workshops in the previous grouping?

 We will continue to track participation in all OEI workshops through ConnectingU.
-If you indicate an interest in the LEAD Ally Certificate, your progress will be tracked internally in the Office of Equity and Inclusion.
+If you indicate an interest in the LEAD Ally Certificate, your progress will be tracked on ConnectingU through the LEAD Ally Certificate page.
+Individuals who are not full-time employees will be tracked internally by the Office of Equity & Inclusion.